Please see the specific criteria for each RFP. Generally, CCRF invites proposals for research projects which:

 - Provide excellent value for money

-Please review our Current & Past Grants for examples of previous project awards.
+Please review Current & Past Grants for examples of previous project awards.

 All researchers in good standing with their professional association and academic institutions.